theZanShow/Raspberry-Pi-Cookie-Thief/README.md

 # Raspberry-Pi-Cookie-Thief
-Scripts, images, and relevant material used in the Cookie Thief series of Raspberry Pi tutorials
+Scripts, images, and relevant material used in the Cookie Thief series of Raspberry Pi tutorials on YouTube.